 The committee should also assess the extent to which the recommendations may impact on health inequalities.
 This needs to be made clear, regardless of whether the recommendation is aimed at the whole population, specific subgroups or a combination of both.

-As noted in section 7.7, the committee should discuss cost effectiveness at the same time as effectiveness when formulating recommendations.
+As noted in the section on using economic evidence to formulate guideline recommendations in the chapter on incorporating economic evaluation, the committee should discuss cost effectiveness at the same time as effectiveness when formulating recommendations.

 The guideline should include an explanation of how the implications of costs, resource use and economic considerations were taken into account in determining the cost effectiveness of an intervention.
-This may be informal, or may be more formal and include economic modelling (see chapter 7).
+This may be informal, or may be more formal and include economic modelling (see the chapter on incorporating economic evaluation).

 If several possible interventions are being considered, it is useful to include the committee's discussion of the relative position of an intervention in a care pathway or service model, based on cost effectiveness.

 Sometimes when there is no evidence directly relevant to a specific population or setting, indirect evidence from other populations or settings may be considered.
 For example, a review of systems for managing medicines in care homes for people with dementia may identify good practice that is relevant in other care home settings.
 The use of indirect evidence must be considered carefully by the committee, with explicit consideration of the features of the condition or interventions that allow extrapolation to a different context or population.
 This also applies when extrapolating findings from evidence in different care settings (for example, between primary and secondary care).
 The committee should consider and document any similarities in case mix, staffing, facilities and processes, and any limitations.